The Whole World

-"The Whole World" is the first single released from American hip hop duo Outkast's first compilation album, Big Boi and Dre Present...
+"The Whole World" is the only single released from American hip hop duo Outkast's first compilation album, Big Boi and Dre Present...
 Outkast (2001).
 The song was written by Outkast, produced by Earthtone III, and features Killer Mike and Joi.
 Upon its release as a single in November 2001, "The Whole World" peaked at number 19 on both the US Billboard Hot 100 and the UK Singles Chart.
 The song won the 2003 Grammy Award for Best Rap Performance by a Duo or Group.